The Alcohol Content of Beverages

 There are several methods of measuring the alcohol contents of various beverages.
 Find details on each below:

-ABV - Alcohol by Volume - This is the standard measure and used throughout the AlcoholContents.com website.
+ABV – Alcohol by Volume – The standard measure used throughout the AlcoholContents.com website.
 It simply represents the amount of volume consumed by ethanol compared to the entire volume of the drink.
 It is expressed as a percentage.

 Proof - This term is used among the strongest spirits.
 To compute a liquor's proof you simply multiply the ABV by 2.
 The theoretic highest possible strength of any drink is therefore 200-proof.
 In reality though the maximum for distilled spirits is 191-proof because not all of the water can be distilled from ethanol.

-ABW - Alcohol by Weight - This is similar to ABV but instead of the volume consumed by the ethanol its mass is used instead.
-Beer brewers often used this measurement in states that require limits on strength of beer sold in food markets (i.e 3.2 beer).
+ABW – Alcohol by Weight – This is similar to ABV but instead of the volume consumed by the ethanol its mass is used instead.
+Beer brewers often used this measurement in states that require limits on strength of beer sold in food markets (for example 3.2 beer in Oklahoma).
 This is preferred over ABV in these cases because the ABW is roughly 80% of the ABV.
-Beer that is 4% ABV can be sold and still meet the 3.2 ABW limit.
+Beer that is 4% alcohol by volume can be sold and still meet the 3.2 ABW limit.
+You may be unable to join some Beer of the Month clubs if you happen to live in one of these restricted states such as Utah and Colorado.